fciv-net/fciv-net/freeciv-web/src/main/webapp/gltf/README.md

 gltf-transform dedup Cannon.glb Cannon.glb
 gltf-transform draco Cannon.glb Cannon.glb

 See LICENSE.txt for the AGPL license of these models.
+This means that these models are free and open source, and that any modifications and redistributions must also be free and open source.